-I have a passion for motivating and educating others about life with a spinal cord injury through my speaking and writing.
+I have a passion for motivating and educating others about living the impossible through my speaking and writing.
 My desire is to see people of all abilities living a full and active life.
 I am trained as a counselor and serve as advocate, peer mentor and encourager.
-By providing practical solutions, resources and hope, my goal is to see others living full and productive lives.

 When I was 16 years old, I sustained a C6-7 spinal cord injury, leaving me paralyzed from the chest down.
 After completing my master’s degree in counseling psychology, I distributed wheelchairs for eight years in developing countries.
 Currently I work with a non-profit organization supporting our workers while they live overseas.
 I am also a contributing writer at Bard Care.
 Rowing on the Ohio River and playing tennis and wheelchair rugby are just a few of the ways I enjoy staying physically active.